TZstatsADS/spring-2022-prj1-Rishav1999/doc/README.md

+# Rishav Agarwal (ra3141)
-# ADS Project 1:  R Notebook on the history of philosophy
+# ADS Project 1:  Python Notebook on the history of philosophy

 ### Doc folder